Metrobus (South East England): Go-Ahead Group ownership

-Metrobus is the operator of the Fastway guided bus network in Gatwick and Crawley which opened in September 2003 in order to reduce congestion on the roads around Crawley by encouraging people to take the bus instead of using their cars.
+In September 2002, West Sussex County Council awarded Metrobus the contract to operate the new Fastway bus rapid transit network, connecting Crawley with Gatwick Airport via a series of guided busways.
+The network opened in September 2003 and was designed to reduce congestion on the roads around Crawley by encouraging people to take the bus instead of using their cars.